indygreg/PyOxidizer/docs/status.rst

 stored compressed to keep binary size in check (at the cost of run-time memory usage and CPU overhead).

-There is not yet support for lazy module importers.
-Even though importing is faster due to no I/O, a large part of module importing is executing module code on import.
-So lazy module importing is still beneficial.
-``PyOxidizer`` will eventually ship a built-in lazy module importer.
-There are also possibilities for alternate module serialization techniques which are faster than ``marshal``.
-Some have experimented with serializing the various ``PyObject`` types and adjusting pointers at run-time...

 Windows currently requires a Nightly Rust to build (you can set the environment variable ``RUSTC_BOOTSTRAP=1`` to work around this) because the ``static-nobundle`` library type is required.